Killing off: Literature

+In 1956, Ian Fleming was becoming disenchanted with his James Bond books and wrote to his friend, the American author Raymond Chandler: "My muse is in a very bad way ...
+I am getting fed up with Bond and it has been very difficult to make him go through his tawdry tricks."
+In April 1956, Fleming re-wrote the final chapter of From Russia, with Love, to make the book end with Rosa Klebb poisoning Bond and him falling unconscious to the floor - which allowed Fleming, had he wanted to, to announce that that was Bond's end and that there would be no further Bond books.
+However, Fleming later changed his mind; in the beginning of Dr. No it is recounted that Bond recovered from the poisoning, and he went on to many more adventures.

-Science fiction writer Harry Turtledove has produced many series of Alternative History depicting alternate versions of various wars (the American Civil War, The First and Second World Wars, the Korean War etc.).
+Science fiction writer Harry Turtledove has produced many series of alternative history depicting alternate versions of various wars (the American Civil War, The First and Second World Wars, the Korean War etc.).
 Such Turtledove books typically include a large cast of alternating point of view characters, drawn from both sides of the conflict, whose lives continually interweave with each other in the book's plot.
 In such books, Turtledove is in the frequent habit of suddenly killing off one or more of his characters, often a sympathetic one to whom readers were attracted.
 In some of these cases, a soldier character is depicted as getting unscathed through very heavy fighting and then getting killed in a trivial skirmish or incident – which does happen in real war but rarely in fictional depictions.